samsrabin/landsymm-lpjg/README.md

 Most of these scripts and functions were originally written to work on my laptop.
 As needed, I will update them for portability and generalized functionality.
 When I do so, I'll add them to this list and give some explanatory text below.

+- `get_calibration_factors.m`
 - `get_max_oilsug.m`

+## Generate calibration factors

+(This isn't something you'll have to do often, but it will come up.)
+LPJ-GUESS doesn't simulate every kind of crop that PLUM wants.
+To translate our crop types into PLUM's crop types, we use *calibration factors*.
+These are values that PLUM multiplies the LPJ-GUESS yields by to get an adjusted yield estimate.
+To generate calibration factors, we perform a simple LPJ-GUESS run with historical CO2, reanalysis climate (I've been using ISIMIP3a GSWP5-W5E5), and historical land use.
+We then point `get_calibration_factors.m` at the outputs; that script has more details and instructions on its use.

 ## Combine crops in LPJ-GUESS output before sending to PLUM